 7. Victoria and Alberts

 Disney World hasn’t always had the best food around, but when it comes to incredible food you can’t beat Victoria and Albert’s.
 This is a spot you’ll need to make reservations months in advance – and even then you may not get in.
 A dinner jacket is required, but well worth the incredible flavors of the 6+ courses you’ll be treated to.
 Orlando doesn’t have a Michelin program, but Victoria & Albert’s has been given the prestigious AAA Five Diamond award every year for the last 17 years.

 If enjoying some local craft beers and local ingredients is a top priority for you, then The Ravenous Pig should certainly be on your radar.
 You’ll find a constantly changing menu that takes the seasons into consideration.
 Just make sure you bring your thirst too – there are also rotating taps of some of the best craft beers brewed at its sister restaurant.

 9. Chef’s Table

 If food is more an experience than a destination for you, then Chef’s Table may be just the ticket.
 It’s won innumerable awards – both national and regional – and they’re all well deserved.
 The chef line-up is constantly changes, which means you’ll be getting some of the top, new dishes from top chefs across the country.
 Their unique three-course set menu includes two options for each course.

-Located within Universal’s Islands of Adventure theme park, Mythos is a pre-historic setting restaurant that offers Greek and Mediterranean dishes like risotto lamb, and mezze platter.
+Located within Universal Orlando theme park (Islands of Adventure), Mythos is a pre-historic setting restaurant that offers Greek and Mediterranean dishes like risotto lamb, and mezze platter.
 This is truly one of the best restaurants you can find within any of the theme parks themselves (Universal Studios Orlando).